stefanprokopdev/documents-for-clients/en/WAY_OF_WORKING_TOGETHER.md

 1. You can cancel the agreement anytime you want
     1. The cash advance for the development is non-refundable.
 In case of cancelling our agreement before finishing the project, it covers the costs of allocating the capacity.
     2. The unused consultation hours (credit) can be refunded with 50% of cancellation fee
+2. I can transfer up to 5 hours from one month to another, the remaining ones expire with no possibility of getting a refund

 ## 3. Pricing